Gunivers/Bookshelf/docs/index.md

 ## 🔎 What is it?

-Bookshelf (previously Gunivers Libs) is a modular library datapack designed to help mapmakers to implement common or complexe systems.
+Bookshelf (previously Gunivers Libs) is a highly accessible modular library datapack, designed to help mapmakers to quickly & easily implement complexe systems in their maps.

 ::::{grid} 2